kevintweber/KtwDatabaseMenuBundle/Resources/doc/index.md

 Composer will install the bundle and it's dependencies to your project's `vendor` directory.

-Note: Currently, this bundle relies upon the dev-master (2.0.*@dev) versions of KnpMenu.
-If you use KnpMenuBundle, you will need the 2.0.*@dev version of it.
+Note: Currently, this bundle relies upon the beta (2.0@beta) version of KnpMenu.
+If you use KnpMenuBundle, you will need the 2.0@dev version of it.
 If you are using a composer stability setting other than "dev", then you must formally require the dev version of these libraries.
 You can do this as follows: